LuckyHyena/DnD/homebrew/5e_reference.md

 - Creatures are effectively __blinded__ when trying to see into **heavily obscured** areas: they automatically fail any ability check that depends on sight, they suffer disadvantage on all attack rolls into the area, and anyone firing back at them (without also being _blinded_ by whatever is obscuring them) has advantage on attack rolls.
   - When someone fires out of heavy obscurity they normally reveal the square they're firing from, but they're still __invisible__ to their effectively-blinded target.

 For terrain such as walls and windows, the maximum obscurity assumes the character is **actively (and successfully)** trying to use the terrain to hide.
-Likewise the cover assumes the character is actively dodging among the features of the terrain.
+Likewise the cover assumes the character is actively staying down among the features of the terrain.
 In both cases a character must be [_able to move_](#able-to-move).

----

-# Examples of Cover
+## Examples of Cover
 ||No Cover|Half Cover (+2)|Three-Quarters Cover (+5)|Full Cover|
 |-|-|-|-|-|
 |**Not Obscured**|                                                                                                                      __Bright light__ or __sunlight__.               |                    A shield.
 Studded leather or hide armor.            |            Half plate or chainmail armor.             |            A _Wall of Force_.
 Bulletproof glass.                                                |
 |**Lightly Obscured**|                                                                                           **Dim light**. **Rain**. **Foliage**.
 Things seen only with darkvision.
 A damaged large window.
 A [shōji](https://en.wikipedia.org/wiki/Shoji) or paper wall, or a translucent curtain.
 Razed buildings' former roofs, supports, and walls.                 |             A [normal](https://www.youtube.com/watch?v=ZGv8oAHxekU) **thicket** or bush.
 A stone **column** or stalagmite.
 A **large window** or a damaged small window.
 A wall destroyed by a seige weapon.               |                A [normal](https://en.wikipedia.org/wiki/Palisade) **palisade**.
 An **ancient wall** ruined by erosion.
 Magically-reinforced smoked [glass](https://en.wikipedia.org/wiki/Prince_Rupert%27s_drop).           |           A [normal](https://en.wikipedia.org/wiki/Battlement) **battlement**.
 A [tower shield](https://roll20.net/compendium/pathfinder/Shield,%20Tower#content).|
 |**Heavily Obscured**|                                                                                                 **Darkness**. **Fog**. **Smoke**.
 An opaque curtain.         |         A **small window**.
 A [sudare](https://en.wikipedia.org/wiki/Sudare) or thin wall.
 A [portière](https://en.wikipedia.org/wiki/Porti%C3%A8re) or heavy curtain such as in a [theater](https://en.wikipedia.org/wiki/Theater_drapes_and_stage_curtains).         |         A **wooden wall**.
 Heavy rain in a jungle or ruin.
 An [arrowslit](https://en.wikipedia.org/wiki/Arrowslit).              |           A **stone wall**.
 Sneaking behind battlements while _prone_.|

----

-# Spells that provide Cover
+## Spells that provide Cover

 ||No Cover|Half Cover (+2)|Three-Quarters Cover (+5)|Full Cover|